Aliases for DAB2 Gene

 GeneCards Summary for DAB2 Gene

-DAB2 (Dab, Mitogen-Responsive Phosphoprotein, Homolog 2 (Drosophila)) is a Protein Coding gene.
-Among its related pathways are Tyrosine Kinases / Adaptors and Endocytosis.
-GO annotations related to this gene include protein C-terminus binding and SMAD binding.
+DAB2 (DAB Adaptor Protein 2) is a Protein Coding gene.
+Diseases associated with DAB2 include Teratocarcinoma and Cystic Fibrosis.
+Among its related pathways are Clathrin-mediated endocytosis and Gap junction trafficking.
+Gene Ontology (GO) annotations related to this gene include protein C-terminus binding and phosphatidylinositol binding.
 An important paralog of this gene is DAB1.